Tchernobill/Confluence/Timeline - Alpha 2.md

 - **2108 (Age 22)**: Chapter 1.06 - *Phoenix Rising* - Business success and growing reputation

 ### Arc Summary
 Vyry4n evolves from isolated survivor to skilled craftsman with his first meaningful relationships (Isa and Sedh).
-Establishes Phoenix Recovery as legitimate business while developing reputation as "The Craft."
+Establishes Phoenix Recovery as legitimate business while developing reputation as "The Artisan."

 ---